 Dye sublimation is a printing method that has been in use for decades and remains popular in today’s printing industry.
 Printers that are driven by dye sublimation technology uses a special transfer paper where the dye is printed on.

 This transfer paper is then placed onto materials like polyester before undergoing a heating process.
 The heat will turn the dye into gas and impregnates and bond with the polymer.
-This creates a vivid image that is part of the fabric itself.
+That creates a vivid image that is part of the fabric itself.
 There are no layers or protruding texture as you rub your hand across the surface.

 It is interesting to note that the dye on the transfer paper looks nothing like the final image on the polymer.
-This is because the color will only materialize once it is heated up.
+That is because the color will only materialize once it is heated up.
 This molecular bonding process limits the materials that can be used in dye-sublimation printing.
 This printing method does not work on cotton or other natural fabrics.

 In the printing industry, dye sublimation printers are used to print products like soft signage, tablecloth, backdrops, and other textile items.
 You can also print on hard-surface materials like glass, ceramics, and metals as long as they are treated with a polymer-based coating.

 UV printing is a single process that directly prints the ink on the material and uses ultraviolet light to dry the ink immediately.
 It is quite similar to commercial inkjet printers for regular home use, except it doesn’t have any smearing issues.